 For retail investors, these categories may appear technical, but the practical implication is straightforward.
 If there is a need for immediate access to cash, investments may take longer to convert into cash or may need to be exited at less favourable prices, which could affect overall financial planning.

 A straightforward example of liquidity risk would be an investor holding a security that does not trade actively.
-On paper, the quoted value may look reasonable, but if there are few buyers, the sale may happen only at a lower price.
+On paper, the quoted value may look reasonable, but if there are few buyers, the sale may happen only at a lower price than what the investor considers a fair price.
+This is a common example of market liquidity risk.

-A similar situation may arise in stressed markets, where weakening sentiment may reduce buyer participation and widen the gap between the displayed price and the actual execution price.
+A similar situation may arise during a market downturn or other stressed market conditions, where weakening sentiment may reduce buyer participation and widen the gap between the displayed price and the actual execution price.
+As market liquidity declines, even fundamentally sound assets may become harder to sell.

 Causes of liquidity risk

-Liquidity risk may arise from a range of market and portfolio-related factors that can affect how easily assets are converted into cash:
+Liquidity risk may arise from a range of market, portfolio, and cash-flow-related factors that can affect how easily assets are converted into cash:

-- One is low trading activity.
-If a stock, bond, or market segment has limited participation, exits become harder.
+- Low trading volume or participation: If a stock, bond, or market segment has limited participation, exits become harder.
+Assets with low trading volume or illiquid securities may be especially difficult to sell at the desired price.

-- Another is market stress.
-In uncertain periods, investors may move toward cash or more actively traded instruments.
-That could reduce demand for less-liquid assets and push prices lower.
-Market commentary has repeatedly linked liquidity conditions with price behaviour in bonds and broader capital markets (links).
+- Market stress or financial crises: In uncertain periods, investors may move toward cash or more actively traded instruments.
+That could reduce demand for less-liquid assets, weaken market liquidity, and push prices lower.

-- The third cause is a mismatch between cash needs and investment horizon.
-If money that may be needed soon is parked in assets that take time to sell, liquidity pressure may build quickly.
+- Mismatch between cash needs and investment horizon: If money that may be needed soon is parked in assets that take time to sell, liquidity pressure may build quickly.
+Effective cash flow planning may help reduce this risk.

 Liquidity may also weaken when bid-ask spreads widen or when market makers withdraw during periods of volatility.